roy-ganz/toql/book/src/4-derive/2-fields.md

 ## Exclusion
-Field can be excluded in several ways
+Fields can be excluded in several ways
 - `skip` excludes a field completely from the table, use for non-db fields.
 - `skip_mut` ensures a field is never updated, automatically added for keys and SQL expressions.
 - `skip_wildcard` removes a field from default [wildcard selection](../5-query-language/2-select.md), use for expensive SQL expressions or soft hiding.